-MEC 10400 Pneumatics
+MEC 10401 Intro to Pneumatics

-Basic pneumatics prepares learners to work intelligently in industry with pneumatic applications.
+This course will teach basic pneumatics to prepare learners to work intelligently in industry with pneumatic applications.
 It introduces pneumatic power and takes learners through key topics and skills in pneumatic power and safety, pneumatic circuits, pneumatic schematics, the principles of pneumatic pressure and flow, and pneumatic speed control circuits.
-It covers pressure regulation, air filtration, how to connect pneumatic circuits, pneumatic cylinders, valves, and actuators, a wide array of pneumatic applications, pressure and cylinder force, pneumatic leverage, pressure and volume, and air flow resistance.
+It covers pressure regulation, air filtration, how to connect pneumatic circuits, pneumatic cylinders, valves and actuators, a wide array of pneumatic applications, pressure and cylinder force, pneumatic leverage, pressure and volume, and air flow resistance.